Djangodv/notes/github2.md

 ![Alt text](https://www.themoderncoder.com/uploads/git-rebase-graphic.png)

 git fetch: update local copy of the remote repository
->fetching and then merging a repository allows
+>fetching a repository allows one to review changes before merging by using diff

 Git diff is a function that takes two input data sources and shows the changes between them.
 These data sources can be commits, branches, files, etc.

-git diff: list changes between local directory and staging area git diff --stat: list changes in an easier to read format git diff main remotes/origin/main: list changes between local and remote repository
+git diff: list changes between local directory and staging area git diff --stat: list changes in an easier to read format git diff origin/main: list changes between local and remote repository